 Cats can get pregnant before they are a year of age and are pregnant for about two months.
 Lactation will begin when they are about to give birth.
 Cats usually have eight teats and they will all produce milk.
 Cats that are not pregnant, and sometimes even spayed, can produce milk and this is called a false or pseudopregnancy.
 Hormones in a cat’s body control this production of unnecessary milk.
 If your cat is not pregnant but is lactating, do not allow it to pretend to nurse items such as toys or socks, as this will prolong the pseudopregnancy.

 Pregnant cats will experience swelling to their teats about halfway through pregnancy but they will not begin to lactate until a few days before they give birth.
 Their appetite will increase during pregnancy to help provide the extra nutrition that their bodies need to produce milk.
 Once they give birth, the kittens will need to receive the first milk that the mother cat produces called colostrum.
-This special milk has important nutrients in it that newborn kittens need to properly grow and be healthy.
+Colostrum is rich in nutrients and antibodies that help support the kittens' immature immune systems.

 Once the kittens have been nursing for about a month, they will begin to wean off of their mother.
 A liquefied kitten food should be offered to the kittens freely while they still have the ability to nurse from their mother.
 Over the course of the next 6 weeks, the kittens will slowly eat more kitten food and nurse less.
 The kitten food will go from a liquid to a watered-down canned food, to regular canned food, then moistened kitten kibble, and finally hard kibble during the weaning time until it is ready to leave its mother at 12 weeks of age.